MorehouseJ09/dotfiles/README.md

 While only recommended for safe working conditions, adding your passphrases to $HOME/.passphrase will automatically set them on the agent.
 This should prevent you from ever having to enter gpg/ssh keys while working.
 Simply removing the file will force manual entry.

+## Current Alias

+You can optionally add a single path to `$HOME/.current` to create a cr alias to cd to your current project.

 ## References / Inspiration